Updated April 1, 2015

 HOW DO I APPLY FOR A NIV?

-2. Complete the CEAC online visa application (DS-160): Every NIV applicant, including children, must complete the CEAC online application form.
-For families applying together, each family member must complete a separate application form, but can schedule one appointment for the interview.
-The application can be accessed here: https://ceac.state.gov/genniv.
-You must print the confirmation page from the DS-160 and bring it to your appointment.
+- Complete the CEAC online visa application (DS-160): Every NIV applicant, including children, must complete the CEAC online application form.
+For families applying together, each family member must complete a separate application form.
+The application can be accessed here: http://ceac.state.gov/genniv.
+You must print the confirmation page with barcode from the DS-160 and bring it to your appointment.

-4. Schedule appointment: Appointments are only available on Monday and Tuesday morning and must be scheduled online using the barcode appearing on the DS-160 confirmation page.
+- Schedule appointment: Appointments must be scheduled online using the barcode appearing on the DS-160 confirmation page.
+You cannot schedule an appointment before clicking "Submit" at the end of the DS-160 form.
 Click here to schedule an appointment now.
+Each applicant must have his/her own appointment.

-5. Attend interview: Please arrive 15 minutes early and bring your DS-160 confirmation page, visa interview fee ($160.00 or Nafka equivalent), and all required supporting documents.
+- Attend interview: Please arrive 20 minutes early and bring your DS-160 confirmation page with barcode, visa interview fee ($160.00 or nafka equivalent), valid passport with at least one empty page, 5cmx5cm photograph on a white background, and all required supporting documents for your visa category.

 Note: - The Embassy is closed for Eritrean and American holidays.